Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Quick Comparison

-We used each cleaner across a full interior — grimy dash and console plastics, cloth seats, door cards, and delicate screens — and judged four things: cleaning power (how well it lifts set-in grime and dust), surface safety (no damage or residue on plastics, screens and trim), finish (clean matte look, no greasy glare or dust-attracting shine), and value (price and dilution).
-We deliberately kept leather out of this test — that needs a dedicated product.
+We base our rankings on the ratings and reviews we analyzed across thousands of owner reports — covering grimy dash and console plastics, cloth seats, door cards, and delicate screens — weighing four things: cleaning power (how well it lifts set-in grime and dust), surface safety (no damage or residue on plastics, screens and trim), finish (clean matte look, no greasy glare or dust-attracting shine), and value (price and dilution).
+We deliberately kept leather out of scope here — that needs a dedicated product.
 Prices were current at time of writing.

 The Interior Cleaners, Reviewed